Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 - [Eric Barker's blog]
 - [Joel on Software]

-If there's any advice you'd like to share with me, there's a great chance it'll turn out a great boost to me.
+If there's any advice you'd like to share, there's a great chance it'll turn out a great boost.
 If by any chance you'll find my code useful for your own projects, go on and use it without asking me.
 It's great that way.

 [system 1]: http://bigthink.com/errors-we-live-by/kahnemans-mind-clarifying-biases
 ["Handbook of Applied Cryptography"]: http://cacr.uwaterloo.ca/hac/